St2596/assignment-strategies/README.md

 This repository contains two assignment strategies.
-The codes can be used with any scenario containing the plan file, PT network and PT schedule, vehicles files.
+The codes can be used with any scenario containing the plan file, PT network and PT schedule, and vehicle files.
+The first base strategy can be run without PT files.